iozfiliz/astir-installer2/docs/installation.md

 🎉 Astir is now installed!

 Next steps:
-1. Run 'astir --help' to see available commands
+1. Run 'sudo astir --help' to see available commands
-2. Run 'astir' to start the interactive mode
+2. Run 'sudo astir' to start the interactive mode
-3. Import your Solana wallet when prompted
+3. Import your newly created Solana wallet when prompted
 ```

 ### 2. Debian/Ubuntu Package Installation